sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 The ability of the TRE operator to deploy, change or remove physical or virtual infrastructure.

+### Infrastructure Deployment Process

-**Infrastructure Deployment Process:** This {term}`business process <business process>` involves setting up and configuring infrastructure components and resources to support applications or services.
+This {term}`business process <business process>` involves setting up and configuring infrastructure components and resources to support applications or services.
 This requires development, installation, configuration, and validation.

 ```{list-table}